-A San Francisco based non-profit organisation focused on creating housing solutions to communities in extreme poverty,
+According to Habitat for Humanity, A San Francisco-based non-profit organisation focused on creating housing solutions for communities in extreme poverty,is partnered with Échale,

 A social housing production company in Mexico and Icon, a construction company in Austin, Texas